CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * what feedback there was from customers, business partners, employees or the public on safety issues,
 * which resources have been spent on information security,
 * whether and how the previous management decisions have been implemented and whether information security activities have been successful.
-It should also provide an outlook on the likely evolution of information security throughout the organization, as well as on technical developments and practices that could potentially help to improve the security process.
+It should also provide an outlook on the likely evolution of information security across the organization, as well as on technical developments and practices that could potentially help to improve the security process.

 ** Event-related management reports **